wkeilsohn/War_of_the_Tulips/README.md

 # War of the Tulips

-Pong-like game depicting the struggle between and bee and a wasp over a tulip.
+Pong-like game depicting the struggle between a bee and a wasp over a tulip.

 ## Libraries and Other Usefull Programs: